LoopKit/loopdocs/docs/operation/loop-settings/omnipod-pump.md

     If you overfill the pods, you may get a pod fault right after priming.

 !!! info "Pod Filling and Insertion"
     The Pod filling and insertion instructions are the same with the Loop app as they are for the PDM.
-These videos: [Filling a Pod with Insulin](https://youtu.be/qJBN6rlvn_Y) and [Inserting the Cannula](https://youtu.be/ss1vpsmaLoI), may be useful.
+These videos: [Filling a Pod with Insulin](https://youtu.be/qJBN6rlvn_Y){: target="_blank" } and [Inserting the Cannula](https://youtu.be/ss1vpsmaLoI){: target="_blank" }, may be useful.
 You will use your phone and RileyLink compatible device instead of the PDM.
 Be sure to keep the phone and RileyLink close during pairing and insertion because the Pod uses a low-power mode during these activities.

 1. Fill the Pod with insulin until it beeps (minimum fill is 80 units)
 1. Place the Pod about 6 inches from the RileyLink compatible device with the phone within a few feet